awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-ecs.md

 ```

 The following should be considered when enabling the deployment circuit breaker logic on a service\.
-+ The deployment circuit breaker is only supported for Amazon ECS services that use the rolling update \(`ECS`\) deployment controller and don't use a Classic Load Balancer\.
-+ If a service deployment has at least one successfully running task, the circuit breaker logic will not trigger regardless of the deployment having any previous or future failed tasks\.
++ If a service deployment has at least one successfully running task, the circuit breaker logic will not start regardless of the deployment having any previous or future failed tasks\.
-+ There are two new parameters added to the response of a `DescribeServices` API action that provide insight into the state of a deployment, the `rolloutState` and `rolloutStateReason`\.
++ The `DescribeServices` response provides insight into the state of a deployment, the `rolloutState` and `rolloutStateReason`\.
 When a new deployment is started, the rollout state begins in an `IN_PROGRESS` state\.
 When the service reaches a steady state, the rollout state transitions to `COMPLETED`\.
 If the service fails to reach a steady state and circuit breaker is enabled, the deployment will transition to a `FAILED` state\.
 A deployment in a `FAILED` state won't launch any new tasks\.
 + In addition to the service deployment state change events Amazon ECS sends for deployments that have started and have completed, Amazon ECS also sends an event when a deployment with circuit breaker enabled fails\.
 These events provide details about why a deployment failed or if a deployment was started because of a rollback\.
 For more information, see [Service deployment state change events](ecs_cwe_events.md#ecs_service_deployment_events)\.
-+ If a new deployment is started because a previous deployment failed and rollback was enabled, the `reason` field of the service deployment state change event will indicate the deployment was started because of a rollback\.
++ If a new deployment is started because a previous deployment failed and and a rollback occurred, the `reason` field of the service deployment state change event indicates the deployment was started because of a rollback\.
++ The deployment circuit breaker is only supported for Amazon ECS services that use the rolling update \(`ECS`\) deployment controller and don't use a Classic Load Balancer\.

 ### Failure threshold<a name="failure-threshold"></a>